jhipster/jhipster-devbox/README.md

 - Configure your MySQL database
   - Default password for the `root` user is `vagrant`
   - MySQL workbench is installed by default
-  - If you want to use MySQL with JHispter, don't forget to edit your `application-dev.yml` and `application-prod.yml` files
+  - If you want to use MySQL with JHipster, don't forget to edit your `application-dev.yml` and `application-prod.yml` files
 - Configure you browser
   - Firefox is installed
   - Chromium, which is the Open-Source version of Google Chrome, is also installed
+- Other available tools
+  - [Guake](http://guake-project.org/) is installed, hit "F12" to have your terminal
+  - The [Atom](https://atom.io/) text editor is installed
 - Generate your application
   - Run `yo jhipster` and use JHipster normally
 - Use the JHipster tools